The place and role of a safety plan

 A sample document (called a Safety Plan) is available.

-In cases where the POC refuses to co-operate but remains a member of a congregation, a letter setting out boundaries, stating the consequences of a breach, identifying mentors and offering support should be provided to the POC in place of a signed record of arrangements.
+In cases where the POI refuses to co-operate but remains a member of a congregation, a letter setting out boundaries, stating the consequences of a breach, identifying mentors and offering support should be provided to the in place of a signed record of arrangements.
 A copy of such a letter should also be provided to the PSU.

 There should be at least two persons who undertake the task of being mentors.
 Whilst the senior minister can undertake the task, it is preferable to have other persons involved with the senior minister acting as their supervisor.